William, Prince of Wales: Charity work

 William became aware of HIV/AIDS in the mid-1990s when he accompanied his mother and brother on visits to shelters and clinics for patients.
 In January 2005, he and Harry volunteered at a British Red Cross aid distribution centre to pack emergency supplies for countries affected by the 2004 Boxing Day tsunami.
-Later, that December, William spent two weeks in North Wales with Mountain Rescue England and Wales (MREW).
-In May 2007, he became patron of MREW and president of the Royal Marsden Hospital, the latter of which was a role previously held by his mother.
-In January 2025, William was announced as the hospital's joint royal patron alongside his wife, Catherine.
+That December, William spent two weeks in North Wales with Mountain Rescue England and Wales (MREW).
+In May 2007, he became patron of MREW and president of the Royal Marsden Hospital, the latter a role previously held by his mother.
+In January 2025, William was announced as the hospital's joint royal patron alongside Catherine.

-In July 2007, William and Harry organised the Concert for Diana, in memory of their mother, which benefitted the charities and patronages of Diana, William, and Harry.
-In October 2008, the brothers embarked on the 1,000 mile eight-day Enduro Africa motorbike ride across South Africa to raise money for Sentebale, UNICEF and the Nelson Mandela Children's Fund.
-In 2010 William became a patron of 100 Women in Hedge Funds' philanthropic initiatives for the following three years until 2012.
+In July 2007, William and Harry organised the Concert for Diana in memory of their mother, benefitting the charities and patronages of Diana, William, and Harry.
+In October 2008, the brothers undertook the 1,000‑mile, eight‑day Enduro Africa motorbike ride across South Africa to raise money for Sentebale, UNICEF, and the Nelson Mandela Children's Fund.
+In 2010, William became a patron of 100 Women in Hedge Funds' philanthropic initiatives for the following three years.
 The same year, he succeeded Lord Attenborough as the fifth president of the British Academy of Film and Television Arts (BAFTA).
-BAFTA has since set up the Prince William BAFTA Bursary to help junior creatives in the UK to cover costs needed to progress in their careers in film, TV or games.
-In March 2011, he and Catherine set up a gift fund held by The Foundation of Prince William and Prince Harry to allow well-wishers to donate money to charities supporting the armed forces, children, the elderly, art, sport and conservation in lieu of gifts.
+BAFTA has since established the Prince William BAFTA Bursary to support junior creatives in the UK with costs needed to progress in film, television, or games.
+In March 2011, he and Catherine set up a gift fund through The Foundation of Prince William and Prince Harry to allow well‑wishers to donate to charities supporting the armed forces, children, the elderly, art, sport, and conservation in lieu of wedding gifts.
 The foundation was renamed The Royal Foundation of The Prince and Princess of Wales in September 2022.

+In 2011 and 2015, William served as patron of British Army officer Henry Worsley's second and third expeditions to the South Pole, the latter raising money for the Endeavour Fund.
+In 2026, he became patron of the Onwards Expedition, in which Worsley's son, Max, and Norwegian adventurer Martin Nesse will undertake an expedition to the South Pole to raise funds for the Earthshot Prize and the British Exploring Society.